 Indian Ocean Commission

-Created in 1984 by the Victoria Agreement, the Indian Ocean Commission is an inter-governmental organisation regrouping five Member States namely: Comoros, Mauritius, Madagascar, Reunion (France) and Seychelles.
+The Indian Ocean Commission (IOC) is an intergovernmental organization that was created in 1982 at Port-Louis, Mauritius and institutionalized in 1984 by the Victoria Agreement in the Seychelles.
+IOC is comprised of five countries in the Indian Ocean, these are: Union of the Comoros, France/Reunion Island, Madagascar, Mauritius and Seychelles .
 Notwithstanding their different characteristics (Reunion is a French department; Mauritius and Seychelles are Middle Income Countries whereas Comoros and Madagascar are amongst the Least Developed Countries), the five islands share geographic proximity, natural resources and common development issues.

 In 2008, the IOC was given the mandate to enhance its role in the economic area.
 In 2009, the IOC therefore developed an Aid for Trade strategy which was adopted by the Council of Ministers.
 The ACP member states of the IOC initialled an interim Economic Partnership Agreement (EPA) at the end of 2007, and Mauritius, Seychelles and Madagascar signed the interim EPA in August 2009.
 The IOC Council of Ministers of June 2010 restated the interest of Member States in pursuing their efforts towards a rapid conclusion of the negotiations of a comprehensive EPA with the EU and its implementation thereof.
 The Council also proposed the creation of a trade and economic area between the Member States of the IOC while enhancing collaboration with the other Regional Organisations, namely COMESA and SADC (Southern African Development Community).